SomeAspy/T-Mail/.github/README.md

 1. Clone this repository
 2. Install the [PiGPIO C Library](https://github.com/joan2937/pigpio)
 3. Run `pnpm i --prod`
-4. [Optional] Run `pnpm build` (The build output is included in dist to compensate for devices that will have stroke compiling locally)
+4. Run `pnpm build`
 5. Run `pnpm start` This will request root - it is needed to access the GPIO pins.

+## Low End Devices (specifically the first RPI 0 with 32 bits)

+1. Pre-built can be downloaded at https://nightly.link/SomeAspy/T-Mail/workflows/build/main/build.zip (This will always be up to date)

 ## Configuration